 Accounting

-Economics – being terminated

 Finance

 Information Systems

 Marketing

 CONTACT INFORMATION

 College: Muma College of Business

 Contact Information: www.grad.usf.edu

 MAJOR INFORMATION

 The Ph.D. degree program offered by the Muma College of Business provides its graduates with preparation for careers as college and university professors and as research and staff personnel in industry and government.
 The doctoral degree program provides for intellectual growth as students work closely with faculty in seminars, research projects, and other assignments which develop their teaching and research skills.
 The curriculum offers breadth of understanding of the integral components of business administration as well as depth of field specialization sufficient to permit the student to make a meaningful contribution to their discipline.
 The program is sufficiently flexible to allow each student to build upon his or her strengths and to accommodate students with various levels of preparation in a wide variety of fields, and in areas outside the college.
 However, the degree conferred is Ph.D. in Business with a concentration in one of the departmental areas.